-Bing Ads gives an additional character with the messaging limit of 71 characters.
+Bing Ads gives an additional character with a messaging limit of 71 characters.
 So, there are no ‘Description 1’ and ‘Description 2’ line break specifications.
 You can accordingly modify your messaging to be displayed as one full sentence or split it up into 2 sentences adding a ‘.’ in between.

 2. Adjust Your Campaign Bids

 You just might not want to go aggressively with your bidding strategy like you did in your AdWords account.
-So it is a wise step to cut own on our bids at keyword or ad group level.
+So it is a wise step to cut own on our bids at the keyword or ad group level.
 Pay attention to the max CPC bid that has been set.

 3. Update Your Keyword And Ad Group Bids